archdaily/archdaily.github.io/_posts/2017-02-02-archdaily-dev-team-workflow-manifest.markdown

 * Backend Developers

 The main reason to decouple the standard dev role into more specific roles is to improve communication workflow inside the team.
-In general, every Lead Backend Developer form a sub-team with its Backend Developers.
+In general, every Lead Backend Developer forms a sub-team with his/her Backend Developers.
 The frontend and DevOps are sub-teams by themselves.

 With a well defined infrastructure, the next step is to define how the chosen methodology is going to be used.

 ## Scrum through AD's eyes

 Scrum is a well known framework for software management which became highly popular when agile software methodologies made their appearance.
 The workflow in Scrum is based on different stages and elements.
-The next ones are the key elements for our own workflow:
+The following ones are the key elements for our own workflow:

 * __Backlog Planning__: In this stage, the CTO has a planning meeting with each sub-team (the second row of the team infrastructure).
 For example, the CTO meets a Lead Backend Developer with all the Backend Developers of their team.
 In this meeting, the CTO communicates